ellemonke/eco-analysis/README.md

 # Global Ecological Impact by Country Development
-## Co-authored by Ellen Hsu, Alexis Sophie Kozak and Samita Limbu
+by Ellen Hsu, Alexis Sophie Kozak and Samita Limbu

 ## Project Description
 Our team is looking at the overall impact of population and land use on the ecological footprint per region in a global data set.
 We are hoping to find correlations from HDI and GDP to overall footprints as well.